Afterpay - experience design

 The situation

-Before its acquisition by Block, Afterpay had its sights on banking, targeting an audience they believed was underserved: young women worldwide.
-We joined as Afterpay where rapidly establishing a core product team building the baseline mobile banking functions and starting to bring on the marketing and support services as they approached their go-to-market
+Before its acquisition by Block, Afterpay had its sights on banking.
+We joined as they were rapidly establishing a core product team, building baseline mobile-banking functions, and bringing on marketing and support services as they approached go-to-market.

 Framing the challenge